MABecerra/Dinotatus/README.md

 # Dinotatus
+Dinotatus
+Verb
+1
-Dinotatus: Latin | Verb | Definition - To mark with a distinctive label
+  To mark with a distinctive label
+Origin
+  Latin